 The table below sets forth selected financial data for the periods indicated.
 The historical results for the year ended December 31, 1998 reflect the results from the date of our inception (May 4, 1998) through December 31, 1998.
 The statement of operations data for the year ended December 31, 2002, and the balance sheet data as of December 31, 2002, are derived from our financial statements that have been audited by Ernst & Young LLP, independent auditors, and incorporated by reference into this prospectus.
 The statement of operations data for the years ended December 31, 1998, 1999, 2000 and 2001, and the balance sheet data as of December 31, 1998, 1999, 2000 and 2001, are derived from our audited financial statements that have been audited by KPMG LLP, independent auditors, and incorporated by reference into this prospectus.
-The summary statement of operations data for the six months ended June 30, 2002 and 2003, and the period from inception (May 4, 1998) through June 30, 2003, and the summary balance sheet data as of June 30, 2003, are derived from our unaudited financial statements incorporated by reference into this prospectus.
-In the opinion of management, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been considered in preparing the unaudited financial statements.
+The summary statement of operations data for the six months ended June 30, 2002 and 2003, and the period from inception (May 4, 1998) through June 30, 2003, and the summary balance sheet data as of June 30, 2003, are derived from our unaudited financial statements, consisting of normal recurring adjustments, necessary for a fair presentation have been included in preparing the unaudited financial statements.
 You should read the following selected financial data together with the accompanying "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the accompanying financial statements and related notes that are included in this prospectus.
 Results for interim periods are not necessarily indicative of results to be expected during the remainder of the fiscal year or for any future period.